This & That

 minutes.
 We made

-meet at the
+plans to meet at the

 International DX Convention in Visalia,